 CEO in 2008.
 He is, amongst others, responsible for the strategic development of the Hartmann Group’s business and fleet and for organizational matters.

-Dr. Niels Hartmann is member of the board of the German Shipowners Defence Association.
-Since 2011 he is guest lecturer at the Frankfurt School of Finance & Management.
+Dr. Niels Hartmann is member of the Board of the German Shipowners Defence Association.

 |Position:||Chief Financial Officer (CFO)|

 |Education:||Studied business management in Düsseldorf.

 Diploma in 1992.

 Several traineeships abroad during his studies, amongst others in Philadelphia and Limassol